mel-langhoff/lunch_and_learn/README.md

-# Recipes and Learning Resources API
+# Lunch & Learn README

 This backend API connects to multiple external APIs to provide recipe and learning resources based on a specified country.
 It supports user registration, authentication, and the ability to favorite recipes.